- Take a picture in front of Dongdaemun.

 Gwangjang Market is a street market in South Korea that is a great place to experience traditional Korean food and culture.
 It was first established in 1905 and is known to be the oldest continually functioning market in South Korea.
 Gwangjang consists of two intersecting covered arcades with innumerable side alleys home to many fabric stores.
 Stalls and cafes to the left offer places to eat for those interested in local Korean food.
 This area is called Gwangjang Market, which opens from 9 am until 6 pm.

 Visit Dongdaemun History and Culture Park

 Dongdaemun History and Culture Park are located in the center of Dongdaemun District.
 It was once a baseball stadium but now is a landscaped area around the Design Plaza that has been turned into a cultural space.
-Many shopping malls are nearby, such as Doota, Migliore, and APM Plaza.
+Many shopping malls, such as Doota, Migliore, and APM Plaza, are nearby.

 Take Pictures at Dongdaemun Design Plaza